mirego/telemetry_ui/README.md

 end
 ```

-Since the config is read once at startup, you need to restart the server of you add new metrics to track.
+Since the config is read once at startup, you need to restart the server if you add new metrics to track.
+Alternatively, you can use the hot-reload feature (see guides/hot-reload.md).

 To see the rendered metrics, you need to add a route to your router.